jokob-sk/NetAlertX/docs/SETTINGS_SYSTEM.md

 This is an explanation how settings are handled intended for anyone thinking about writing their own plugin or contributing to the project.

-If you are a user of the app, settings should be described in the `Settings` section of the app.
+If you are a user of the app, settings have a detailed description in the _Settings_ section of the app.
 Open an issue if you'd like to clarify any of the settings.

 ### 🛢 Data storage